Skip to content

 Do I need to get a DBS check?

-If you become a supported volunteer working directly with our local programmes, you will be subject to a DBS check if you are volunteering regularly with children, young people or vulnerable adults.
+For safeguarding reasons, you will be subject to a DBS check if you are volunteering regularly with children, young people or vulnerable adults.
 The DBS check will be organised by our local team.

 I’ve got a criminal record – can I still volunteer?